What is Meditation

 Personally, I find inspiration in the Vedantic and Christian perspectives—not because they offer definitive truths, but because they resonate more deeply with my direct experience.
 Despite their vast differences, both traditions recognize a reflection of the divine within the human being, portraying us as microcosmic expressions—‘monads’—of a greater cosmic intelligence.

-But before we fall into endless debates about whether there is a soul, a God, or something beyond both, it is essential to recognize that language and concepts are often the true culprits of this confusion.
+But before we fall into endless debates about whether there is an essence, a soul, or a God, it is essential to recognize that language and concepts are often the true culprits of this confusion.
 Words inevitably fail when tasked with describing something fundamentally beyond language.

 Therefore, I urge you to be brave enough to find your own concepts.
 Trust your experience and express it in a way that feels true to you—without leaning too heavily on established vocabulary.
 Let my writing inspire you, but do not follow it as your truth.